 12.1 Start to promote the discussion of the economic costs of deer management.
 12.2 Keep abreast of the implications of the costs of the introduction of sporting rates.
 A former member of the Scottish Assessors Association attended the group meeting in Nov 2017 to update the group on sporting rates and answer questions.
-Updates on the appeals process from ADMG have been shared with group members in 2018.
+Updates on sporting rates, including the appeals process, have been shared with group members in 2018, 2019 and 2020, including the lack of rates relief for Covid-19 affected deer management businesses.